Max Kepler Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in MLB.
+- The pitching staff for the Tigers has a collective 8.1 K/9, the fifth-worst in the league.

-- The Tigers have a 4.62 team ERA that ranks 25th across all MLB pitching staffs.
+- The Tigers have a 4.57 team ERA that ranks 24th among all MLB pitching staffs.

-- The Tigers rank 20th in baseball in home runs surrendered (84 total, 1.3 per game).
+- Tigers pitchers combine to rank 20th in baseball in home runs allowed (85 total, 1.3 per game).

-- The left-hander last appeared in relief on Sunday, when he threw 4 1/3 innings against the Arizona Diamondbacks, allowing two earned runs while giving up one hit.
+- The left-hander last appeared in relief on Sunday, when he tossed 4 1/3 innings against the Arizona Diamondbacks, allowing two earned runs while giving up one hit.

-- In 13 games this season, the 25-year-old has a 7.23 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .302 to his opponents.
+- The 25-year-old has a 7.23 ERA and 7.7 strikeouts per nine innings in 13 games this season, while giving up a batting average of .302 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.